Summer Program in Philosophy

 Teachers have the opportunity to experiment with new pedagogy.
 All courses are chosen for their promise of innovation and engagement.

-Teaching assistants, all current graduate students in philosophy Ph.D. programs, gain experience and serve as a bridge between the faculty and the undergraduates.
+Tutors, all current graduate students in philosophy Ph.D. programs, gain experience and serve as a bridge between the faculty and the undergraduates.
 They are resources both for academic support for the courses and for networking for students thinking about continuing their philosophy studies after college.

 All participants are provided with room and board while they are at Hamilton College and receive stipends from the Truax Fund in Philosophy.